akash-268/fetching-data-api/README.md

-# SWAPI
+# fetching Data API
-Just a regular API Integration of the Star Wars API for fun.
+Just a regular API Integration of the Firebase realtime databas server to extract the movies which a user manually adds.